ethereumclassic/ethereumclassic.github.io/content/blog/2023-07-19-how-to-use-blockscout-with-etc/index.md

 ## Search ETC by Token Symbol: WETC

 1. Just as we may search dapp tokens, we can also search wrapped tokens, such as WETC, on Blockscout because they are also ERC-20 tokens.
-To do this just enter “WETC” on the right hand side corner field and press enter.
+To do this just enter “WETC” on the right-hand side corner field and press `Enter`.

 ![](12.png)